#NAP Non-Aggression Principle, Murray Rothbard "No one may threaten or commit violence ('aggress') against another man's person or property."

 The NAP also can be applied to social interaction in that Recourse may be employed only against the person who commits such recourse; that is, only defensively against the aggressive recourse of another.
 In short, no recourse may be employed against a nonaggressor.

-Within social paradigms it is beneficial, therefore logical, and socially practical.
+Within social paradigms, the NAP is beneficial, therefore logical, and socially practical.
 This particular morality is logical and verifiably beneficial in social situation based on quantifiable gains.
 When the NAP is understood, and practiced it is quantifiable, logical, and objective